FarehaSi/Rock-Paper-Scissors/README.md

 ### Validator Testing
 - No errors were returned when passing the HTML code through the W3C Validator.
 - No errors were found when passing the CSS code through the Jigsaw Validator.
-- No errors were found when passing the CSS code through the JSHint JavaScript Validator.
+- No serious errors were found when passing the JavaScript code through the JSHint Validator.
 ### Unsolved Bugs
 There are no unfixed bugs.
 ## Deployment